-The Company uses its own fiber-optic network of 1&1 Versatel as the transport network for VDSL/vectoring connections and for direct fiber-optic connections (FTTH) it uses regional networks and the “last mile” via city carriers and Deutsche Telekom (mainly Layer-2).
+The Company uses the fiber-optic network of 1&1 Versatel as the transport network for VDSL/vectoring connections and for direct fiber-optic connections (FTTH) it uses city carriers and Deutsche Telekom (mainly Layer-2) for the “last mile”.
 In the case of business with ADSL connections (currently being phased out), further advance service providers are used.

-United Internet – indirectly via 1&1 AG – is the only MBA MVNO in Germany with long-term and guaranteed rights to up to 30% of the used network capacity of Telefónica Germany and thus extensive access to one of Germany’s largest mobile networks.
-In addition to its privileged access to the Telefónica network, the Company also purchases standardized mobile advance services from Vodafone.
+United Internet – indirectly via 1&1 AG – is the only so-called MBA MVNO (Mobile Bitstream Access / Mobile Virtual Network Operator) with long-term and guaranteed rights to up to 30% of the used network capacity of Telefónica Germany and thus extensive access to one of the largest mobile networks.
+In addition to its privileged access to the Telefónica network, the Company also purchases mobile advance services from Vodafone.

-These purchased network services are enhanced with end-user devices of major manufacturers, as well as self-developed applications and services in order to differentiate the Company from its competitors.
+These purchased network services are enhanced with end-user devices of major manufacturers, as well as self-developed applications and services in order to differentiate them from competitive offerings.

-The mobile internet products are marketed via the premium brand 1&1 and discount brands, such as yourfone and smartmobile.de, which enable the Company to offer a comprehensive range of wireless products while also targeting specific customer groups.
+The mobile internet products are marketed via the premium brand 1&1 as well as via discount brands, such as yourfone and smartmobile.de, which enable the Company to offer a comprehensive range of wireless products while also targeting specific customer groups.

 Business Access segment